Deploying and Using Contracts

 - Unexpected Ether Bad design pattern

 This involves a contract depending on complete control of it's balance.
 A design pattern that should be avoided in any contract system.
-In CosmWasm, contracts are not called when tokens are sent to them, but the actual balance is passed in every time they are called.
+In CosmWasm, contracts are not called when tokens are sent to them, but they can query their current balance when they are called.
 You can note that the sample escrow contract doesn't record how much was sent to it during initialization, but rather releases the current balance when a paying out or refunding the amount.
 This ensures no tokens get stuck.

 We don't have such Delegate Call logic in CosmWasm.
 You can import modules, but they are linked together at compile time, which allows them to be tested as a whole, and no subtle entry points inside of a contract's logic.